German-rod/RoundKit/docs/intro.md

 # Introduction

 RoundKit is a framework for building round-based games on Roblox.

-Instead of managing a round with a single controller script, RoundKit lets you define a match as a series of phases—such as a lobby, countdown, active game, and results—each with its own behavior and transition rules.

 The framework takes care of the round flow so you can focus on implementing your game's mechanics.

 ## Concepts